Reading Time: 5 minutes

 What causes cancer to spread

-Cancer cells can break away from the original tumour and move through the bloodstream or lymphatic system.
-Once these cells settle elsewhere, they may begin to grow and form new tumours.
-A higher gleason score can increase the likelihood of this happening.
+Cancer cells can break away from the original tumour and travel through the bloodstream or lymphatic system.
+Once these cells settle in a new location, they may grow and form secondary tumours.
+A higher Gleason score — particularly Gleason 8-10 — significantly increases the likelihood of this happening, which is why early detection and grading through PSA testing and MRI guided biopsy is so important.

 Common areas prostate cancer spreads to

-Prostate cancer tends to spread in predictable ways rather than randomly, which helps doctors plan monitoring and treatment strategies.
-It usually moves first to areas that are close to the prostate or connected through the body’s natural systems.
+PProstate cancer spreads in predictable patterns rather than randomly — the bones and pelvic lymph nodes are almost always affected first.
+This predictability helps doctors at The Focal Therapy Clinic and across the NHS plan monitoring and treatment strategies effectively.
 Understanding how long you can live with prostate cancer depends largely on where and how extensively it has spread.

 The bones are by far the most common place where prostate cancer spreads, affecting the vast majority of men whose cancer has moved beyond the prostate.
 The spine is most frequently affected, particularly the lower back, followed by the pelvis, ribs, and thigh bone.
 Bone metastasis symptoms include: